Darkone83/EOS/README.md

 only arms the **loader** and **XbDiag** regions (`0x10` / `0x20`).
 It does mean SETLOCK's bank lock has nothing to enforce against yet.
 Fixing it means giving bank-arm its own opcode, which is a firmware + updater change and is deliberately left for later.

-### sys_clk IO type

-The `.cst` sets `sys_clk` to `LVCMOS33`, but the file's own header note says pin 4 sits in a 1.8 V bank and should be `LVCMOS18`.
-It builds and runs as-is, but if you touch the clock pin, work out which is actually right for your board rather than trusting either line.

 ---